xudon9/CMM/README.md

 Unlike the overloading of operators in C++, which allows users to define the behaviours of operators on specific type, we let users use new symbols to create infix (binary) operators and define the precedence.
-The definition of a customed operator is:
+The definition of a custom operator is:

 > infix [precedence] left-hand-side-operand operator-symbol  right-hand-side block